mvysny/vaadin-kotlin-pwa/README.md

 * You don't need Emulator nor a device - the browser can render the page as if in a mobile phone; you can switch between various resolutions in an instant.
 * No DEX compilation.
 The compilation is fast.
+* No install necessary - your users can simply browse your site; if they like the app, they can use their browser to easily create a shortcut to your app on their home screen.
+* You will support both Android and iPhone with one code base.
+* Avoid the trouble of publishing your app on the app stores; you don't need to pay $100 yearly to Apple; you don't need to share 30% of your income with Google and Apple.

+Disadvantages:

+* No access to native APIs - only the browser-provided APIs are available.
+* No offline mode unless you develop your app in JavaScript, as a part of the service worker.
+* You won't be able to achieve the same performance as with the native app; so no games.

+### The UI Components

+Now that the PWA thing is sorted out, let's construct the app UI.
 The [MainView.kt](src/main/kotlin/com/vaadin/pwademo/MainView.kt) hosts the main view of the app.
 It uses the Karibu-DSL library to define UIs;
 you can read more about the [Karibu-DSL](https://github.com/mvysny/karibu-dsl).

 To quickly run the app, just run the following from your terminal: